narenaryan/PyDelhi-Infrastructure-proposal/README.md

 * Caching systems
 * Databases

-<b>How to organize them to get maximum performance to scale millions of requests a day?</b>
+<b>How to organize these software pieces as a perfect architecture to draw maximum performance to scale millions of requests a day?</b>

+<b>How we can do that with a simple and elegant stack</b>